 This is what happens to a person who never buys juice but has house guests who do and so, with good intentions but little experience involving liquified food -- I mean, outside of a lime, I always thought fruit should be savored not sipped, but I have been wrong before -- brings home a bottle of unsweetened yuzu juice.
 She makes a cocktail.

 If you've ever mistakenly taken a swig of unsweetened yuzu, you'd need a drink too.
 Yuzu is a citris fruit, first from China but now also popular in Japan.
 Unsqueezed, I'm told, it looks like a rather sad grapefruit.
 Squeezed and straight, it tastes like the sourest Sour Patch Kid you ever met without that much-needed sugar coating.

 Yet mixed with equal parts basil-infused simple syrup and vodka, it tastes exactly like what I need at the end of a day that started with work e-mails at 5 a.m. -- a dream.

-Makes enough syrup for four to six drinks. replicate as necessary.
+Enough syrup for four to six drinks.
+Replicate as necessary.

 yuzu juice (unsweetened), or fresh grapefruit, lemon, lime juice, or a combination

 For the Syrup: Combine 1/2 cup sugar and 1/2 cup water into a saucepan.
 Heat until dissolved.
 Add about 1/2 cup loosely packed basil leaves.
 Let steep for 15 minutes.
 Pour through a sieve, reserving syrup.
 Chill.